NotWoods/cell-wall/README.md

 Install Gradle dependencies for the client by opening the `./android` folder as an Android Studio project and syncing Gradle.

-Alternatively, rom the command line:
+Alternatively, from the command line:

 ```shell
 cd ./android